October is a very hot autumn month in

 UV index

-The average daily maximum UV index in October in N'Djamena is 11.
-A UV Index estimate of 11, and higher, represents an extreme threat to health from unsafe exposure to UV radiation for ordinary individuals.
+In October, the average daily maximum UV index is 11.
+A UV Index value of 11, and more, symbolizes an excessive health risk from unsafe exposure to UV radiation for ordinary individuals.

-Note: The average daily UV index of 11 in October transform into the following instructions:
+Note: A maximum UV index of 11 in October translates into the following recommendations: